ConsenSys/doc.pantheon/docs/HowTo/Send-Transactions/Account-Management.md

-description: Using third party wallets for account management
+description: Using third party wallets for account management with Hyperledger Besu
 <!--- END of page meta data -->

 # Using Wallets for Key Management

-Besu doesn't support key management inside the client.
+Hyperledger Besu doesn't support key management inside the client.
 Use:

 * [EthSigner](http://docs.ethsigner.pegasys.tech/en/latest/) with Besu to provide access to your key store and sign transactions.